 - Progressive lenses have many more lens powers than bifocals or trifocals, and there is a gradual change in power from point to point across the surface of the lens, with the highest power towards the bottom of the lens.
 They do not have any lines like bifocal and trifocal.
-Therefore they have a better appearance, and more people now are interested in getting progressive lenses.
+Therefore they have a better appearance, and more people now want to get progressive lenses.

 Some people prefer to wear contact lenses rather than eyeglasses.
-However, it should be emphasized that contact lenses need special care to keep them clean and avoid serious eye infections.
+However, contact lenses need special care to keep them clean and avoid serious eye infections.
 There are two types of contact lenses that help presbyopia:

 - Monovision contacts.
 These correct one eye for distance vision and the other for close-up vision.
 You need to adapt to and train your brain to see this way.
 You may find you lose your ability to judge something’s distance or speed with monovision lenses.
 Depth perception might also be impaired with these contact lenses.